| Title: | The Stark-Parker algorithm for bounded-variable least squares |

 vector of length |

-returns an object of class "bvls"
+bvls returns an object of class "bvls".

-The generic assessor functions coefficients
+The generic assessor functions coefficients,

-and residuals
+fitted.values, deviance and residuals extract

-various useful features of the value returned by bvls
+various useful features of the value returned by bvls.

-An object of class "bvls"
+An object of class "bvls" is a list containing the

 following components: